DragonMinded/PyStreaming/README.md

 show up for clients on a web page with included stream chat.
 There are simple moderation commands such as mute and rename available, live presence indication and a layer that ensures stream keys are never exposed publicly.
 Streams can be password-protected against arbitrary viewership.
-The stream chat allows for cusom emoji to be added as well as simple pictochat-style drawings to be submitted.
+The stream chat allows for custom emoji to be added by the site admin as well as simple pictochat-style drawings to be doodled and submitted by chatters.

 # Setup

 ## Dependencies

-This project assumes Python 3.6 or higher, due to (partial) use of type-hints.
+This project assumes Python 3.6 or higher, due to use of type-hints.
+However, newer is better and this has been tested all the way up through Python 3.12.
 It assumes a version of nginx with nginx-rtmp-module compiled and available.
 It assumes a local, modern MySQL instance that you have permission to create databases on.
 It assumes a linux-like environment to run all of these programs.